The Battle of Gettysburg, fought from July 1 to July 3, 1863,

-David looked about and learned that he was lying in a graveyard, the old Gettysburg cemetery.
-Soon, however, an ambulance came along, and he was taken up, and the horses were driven as fast as they could go.
-He was lodged on the threshing floor of a barn that was used by the eleventh Corps for a hospital, and they laid him down near the big door.
-David had an excellent view of the bursting shells coming in his direction.
+David looked about and learned that he was lying in a grave yard, the old Gettysburg cemetery.
+Soon, however, an ambulance came along and he was taken up, and the horses driven as fast as they could go.
+He was lodged on the threshing floor of a barn that was used by the eleventh Corps for a hospital and they laid him down near the big door.
+David had a fine view of the bursting shells coming in his direction.
 It was at the time of Pickett’s charge.
 There were at one time six explosions of shells in one moment!

 Pickett’s charge – third day of battle July 3, 1863

-It was a grand sight indeed, but the danger was becoming so great that every man was removed from the barn, except David and an old German.
-Speaking in German, he expressed himself in words that David did not understand, but he had heard before.
+It was a grand sight indeed but the danger was becoming so great that every man was removed from the barn excepting David and an old German, Speaking in German he expressed himself in words that David did not understand but he had heard before.
 Then the man exited the best way he could using a mop for a crutch.

 make shift hospital

 It was a real blessing from God that David had been put among the Rebel soldiers at the time in the battle.
 The Union lines were very fluid and crumbling in some parts.
-Buildings and places of refuge were prime real estate to infantrymen.
-So, it was to no one’s surprise that the barn where the hospital had been set up was the first structure the advancing Rebel forces approached.
+Buildings and places of refuge were prime real-estate to infantry men.
+So it was to no one’s surprise that the barn where the hospital had been set up was the first structure the advancing Rebel forces aproched.

 Rebel soldiers taking cover

-David laid back, closed his eyes, and said a little prayer to the Lord.
-He asked him to watch over Chunky, “please Lord, keep him safe from all harm.
-And Lordy, if he gets himself captured like I did, I pray that he will be treated with kindness like these men who surround me now”.
-He did not open his eyes until the sounds of the morning could be heard.
+David laid back, closed his eyes and said a little prayer to the Lord.
+He ask him to watch over Chunky, “please Lord, keep him safe from all harm.
+And Lordy if he gets himself captured like I did I pray that he will be treated with kindness like these men who surround me now”.
+He did not open his eyes until the sounds of morning could be heard.

 Lying in this same spot until the afternoon of July 2nd, David was then removed to the Poor House.
-No room was available there—the place was filled with Rebel wounded—he was put down in the yard, near the driveway.
-Shortly before noon, a Rebel signal corpsman got up upon the roof of the Poor House and started to signal the Confederate Army.
+No room being available there—the place was filled with Rebel wounded—he was put down in the yard, near the driveway.
+Shortly before noon a Rebel signal corpsman got up upon the roof of the Poor House, and started to signal the Confederate Army.

 signal corpsman on the roof

-Judging from the effect upon David’s wound —each crash was like singeing the leg with a hot iron.
+Judging from the effect upon David’s own wound —each crash was like singeing the leg with hot iron.
 The suffering of the wounded in the Poor House, he imagined, must have been terrible.
-This torture had continued for some time when a bright young Confederate officer passed by.
+This torture had continued for some time, when a bright young Confederate officer passed by.